ScholaWrite: A Dataset of End-to-End Scholarly Writing Process: ScholaWrite Dataset

-We recruited 10 graduate students in computer science at an R1 university in the United States, each actively writing manuscripts for peer-reviewe AI and NLP conferences using Overleaf.
-The collection period spanned four months (November 2023–February 2024), capturing writing sessions over the full lifecycle of manuscript preparation.
-All participants were proficient in English and provided informed consent under IRB-approved protocols (Appendix~\ref{sec:appendix:recruitment}).
-Each participant installed the Chrome extension on their personal device and continued their usual writing activities, allowing us to gather naturalistic data without external disruption.
+\paragraph{Participant Recruitment} We recruited 10 graduate students in computer science at an R1 university in the United States, each actively writing manuscripts for peer-review AI and NLP conferences using Overleaf.
+Two participants were native English speakers, and eight reported high proficiency in academic English writing.
+The collection period spanned four months (November 2023 - February 2024).
+Our study has been approved by the IRB institution of the authors.
+Please refer to Appendix~\ref{sec:appendix:recruitment} for more information.

+\paragraph{Annotation Interface} To decode the nuanced intentions behind each writing action, we annotate each keystroke collected from the Chrome extension using a specialized interactive interface that visualizes writing activity over time and across authors and files.
+Please see Appendix \ref{sec:appendix:annotation} for details about the annotation process.